 Objective.
 The overarching objective of the IAP is to provide an independent and transparent review of progress on the implementation of the 2016-30 Global Strategy for Women’s, Children’s and Adolescent’s Health (the Strategy) and to identify and advocate the necessary actions to ensure achievement of the Strategy’s goals.

 IAP reports.
-In line with the mandate from the UN Secretary-General, every year the IAP issues a report that provides an independent snapshot of progress on delivering promises to the world’s women, children and adolescents for their health and well-being.
+In line with the mandate from the UN Secretary-General, the IAP issues reports periodically that provides an independent snapshot of progress on delivering promises to the world’s women, children and adolescents for their health and well-being, which themes are linked to findings of the previous report.
 Recommendations are included on ways to help fast-track action to achieve the Global Strategy for Women’s, Children’s and Adolescents’ Health 2016–2030 and the Sustainable Development Goals – from the specific lens of accountability, of who is responsible for delivering on promises, to whom, and how.
-Each report will have a theme linked to the findings of the previous year’s report.

 The IAP is a key part of the Strategy’s Unified Accountability Framework (UAF), which aims to minimize the reporting burden on countries, facilitate effective follow up action under the auspices of the Global Strategy and Every Woman Every Child movement and support cost-effective solutions, while ensuring alignment and coordination with other related mechanisms including the Sustainable Development Goals.